-- Follow the procedures identified in your free and reduced price policy statement? - Verify the correct number of applications by November 15th; adjust benefits if required and keep verification records? - Serve meals that meet USDA nutritional/quantity requirements? - Make sure that no child is denied benefits or discriminated against because of race, color, national origin, age, sex, or handicap? - Make sure on-site reviews of each school's meal counting system are conducted by February 1st? - Check each school's meal counts before submitting the claim for reimbursement?
+- Follow the procedures identified in your free and reduced price policy statement? - Verify the correct number of applications; adjust benefits, if required; and prepare verification records by November 15? - Serve meals that meet USDA nutritional/quantity requirements? - Make sure that no child is denied benefits or discriminated against because of race, color, national origin, age, sex, or disability? - Make sure on-site school monitoring reviews of each school's meal counting system are conducted by February 1? - Check each school's meal counts before submitting the claim for reimbursement? - Transfer the correct amounts for State Mandated Raises and Indirect Costs at least quarterly? - Use the proper accounting codes for Child Nutrition transactions?

-- Transfer the correct amounts for State Mandated Raises and Indirect Costs at least quarterly? - Use the proper accounting codes for Child Nutrition Transactions? - Submit reports and keep records as required? - Price for adult meals properly? - Incur only allowable expenditures for CNP? - Follow all Federal and State procurement procedures? - Adhere to the requirements for the School Breakfast program? - Document breakfast cost properly if you are on Severe Need Breakfast? - Adhere to regulations governing the use of USDA commodities and keep accurate inventory records? - Adhere to all State policies regarding Worthless Checks, Charged Meals, Competitive Foods, Foods of Minimum Nutritional Value?
+- Submit reports and keep records as required?

+- Price meals for students in accordance with Paid Lunch Equity Tool?

+- Price adult meals properly?

+- Incur only allowable expenditures for CNP?

+- Follow all Federal and State procurement procedures?

+- Adhere to the requirements for the National School Lunch program?

+- Adhere to the requirements for the School Breakfast program?

+- Adhere to the requirements for the Afterschool Snacks program?

+- Adhere to the requirements for the Fresh Fruit and Vegetable program?

+- Adhere to regulations governing the use of USDA commodities and keep accurate inventory records?

+- Adhere to all State and Federal policies regarding

+- Worthless Checks,

+- Charged Meals,

+- Competitive Foods,

+- Wellness Policy,

+- Hazard Analysis Critical Control Points Plan,

+- Professional Standards,

+- Programs Outreach,

+- Procurement, and

+- Nutrition Standards for School Meals, and

+- Smart Snacks in School Standards?